 Prior to starting my studies at NYU in Spring 2021, I received my BS and MEng degrees in Computer Science and Engineering at MIT in 2018 and 2019 respectively.
 During my time at MIT, I was part of the Computer Graphics Group at CSAIL, and was advised by Prof. Fredo Durand, where I worked on incorporating differentiable ray tracing into machine learning pipelines.

-May 2023 - Deborah Rosenthal, MD Award: NYU Outstanding Performance on the PhD Qualification Exam
+May 2023 I received an award for Outstanding Performance on the PhD Qualification Exam at NYU.

 MIT 6.815/865: Digital and Computational Photography: Teaching Assistant, Spring 2019